Why Cows Die

-Over the past 50 years, death losses on dairies have crept up.
+In the past 50 years, death losses on dairies have crept up.
 In the 1970s, for example, death losses typically ranged from 1% to 5%.
-Since the turn of the century, however, death losses have crept up to as high as 15%, averaging 6% to 8% on many dairies.
+Since the early 2000s, however, death losses have topped up to 15%, averaging 6% to 8% on many dairies.

-“Rising rates of [mortality] occurrence across the industry suggests that veterinarians and producers do not have the information required to manage the problem,” McConnel says.
+“Rising rates of [mortality] occurrence across the industry suggest that veterinarians and producers do not have the information required to manage the problem,” McConnel says.

 “For a herd where 5% to 10% of standing inventory is lost to death each year, accepting death losses as inevitable no longer makes sense,” Garry adds.
 “If a cow dies or is euthanized due to a problem that could have been better managed, there are risks for other cows in the herd to have a similar outcome.”

-The first step in evaluating the impact of death loss on your dairy is to get a better idea of how many cows are dying each year.
-Then determine if that rate is high or low compared to industry standards and estimate the financial impact the death rate is having on your operation.
+The first step in evaluating the impact of death loss in a dairy is to work with the dairy farmer to get a better idea of how many cows are dying each year.
+Then determine if that rate is high or low compared to industry standards, and estimate the financial impact the death rate is having on the operation.

 Cause of death

 Garry and McConnel estimate there are 30 or more reasons why cows might die.
 But looking at most dairy record systems, farmers typically list eight to 10.
 And after closer examination, these records are only about 50% accurate.
 That’s not surprising, they say, because cause of death is often complicated and difficult to assess without performing a postmortem exam.

 According to recent National Animal Health Monitoring System studies, only 15% to 24% of dairy operations even had necropsies performed on dead cows and less than 5% of dead cows are necropsied at all.
 “The fact very few dairy cows are evaluated by necropsy leaves a serious information gap in any analysis of cow mortality,” McConnel says.